Stephanie Waring

-Stephanie Louise Waring (born 19 February 1978) is an English actress, known for her roles in the Australian soap opera Crash Palace (2001–2002), the BBC1 drama series Nice Guy Eddie (2001–2002), and Channel 4's Hollyoaks (1996–2024), where she appeared for almost three decades as Cindy Cunningham.
-Her other television work includes guest appearances on Merseybeat, Holby City, Doctors, and Coronation Street, as well as competing in the tenth series of Dancing on Ice in 2018.
+Stephanie Louise Waring (born 19 February 1978) is an English actress.
+She is best known for portraying the role of Cindy Cunningham in the Channel 4 soap opera Hollyoaks (1996–2000, 2004, 2008–2024, 2026–present).
+Waring's other notable credits include the Australian soap opera Crash Palace (2001–2002), and the BBC1 drama series Nice Guy Eddie (2001–2002).
+Her other television work includes guest appearances in Merseybeat, Holby City, Doctors, and Coronation Street, as well as competing in the tenth series of Dancing on Ice in 2018.

 Personal life

 Waring was born in Urmston, Greater Manchester on 19 February 1978 and attended Flixton Girls' High School.
 Waring has two daughters, Mia, born 2005, and Lexi Grace, born 2010.
 Waring was in a relationship with Dan Hooper who is Lexi's father.
-Waring suffered with post-natal depression after having daughter Lexi.
-After dating Tom Brookes for one year, the couple became engaged on 19 December 2021 and married in 2024.
+Waring suffered with post-natal depression after giving birth to her daughter Lexi.
+After dating Tom Thornton-Brookes for one year, the couple became engaged on 19 December 2021 and married in 2024.
+In 2025, Waring wrote about her struggles with bulimia and body dysmorphia when she first joined Hollyoaks in 1996 in her autobiography, Breaking the Script.

 Career

 Waring has appeared in various British television series since 1999, including Nice Guy Eddie, Merseybeat and Holby City.
 She has also acted overseas, playing the lead in the Australian television drama series, Crash Palace in 2001.
 Waring auditioned for the characters of Tracy Barlow and Claire Peacock, both of Coronation Street, but lost out to Kate Ford and Julia Haworth respectively.
-Waring appeared in Coronation Street as Emma, a character who had given birth to Jason Grimshaw's child after a one-night stand, initially on Christmas Day in 2006 and then the following Easter when the character discovered the child's father was actually the late Charlie Stubbs.
+Waring appeared in Coronation Street as Emma, a character who had given birth to Jason Grimshaw's (Ryan Thomas) child after a one-night stand, initially on Christmas Day 2006, and then appeared again in Easter 2007 when the character discovered that her child's father was in fact the late Charlie Stubbs (Bill Ward).

 Waring is known for portraying Cindy Cunningham in Hollyoaks, taking over the role from Laura Crossley in 1996.
-She initially played the role until 2000 and returned briefly in both 2002 and 2004.
-In May 2008 it was announced Waring would return to the serial on a regular basis after executive producer Bryan Kirkwood felt the serial needed to bring back some established characters.
+She initially played the role until 2000 and returned briefly in 2004.
+In May 2008, it was announced Waring would return to the serial on a regular basis after executive producer Bryan Kirkwood felt the serial needed to bring back some established characters.
 Cindy's return aired on 9 June 2008.
 Waring appeared as her character in the second series of Hollyoaks Later.
-In March 2010 it was announced Waring would leave the role temporarily for maternity leave; her exit aired on 24 September 2010, and she returned to the serial 9 March 2011.
+In March 2010, it was announced Waring would leave the role temporarily for maternity leave; her exit aired on 24 September 2010, and she returned to the serial 9 March 2011.
 On 8 April 2024, Waring announced that she had been axed from the soap as part of the show's cast reduction, but was assured that Cindy would not be killed off.
 Her final scenes aired in September 2024.
-In 2018, she was a contestant on series 10 of Dancing on Ice and was second to be eliminated.
+On 26 June 2026, it was announced that she would reprise her role as Cindy and had already returned to filming.
+In 2018, she was a contestant on series 10 of Dancing on Ice, and was second to be eliminated.